bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:23 PM CT, March 30</p>
+<p class="updated_time"> Latest data: 02:13 PM CT, March 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 79°, which is 14° **warmer** than yesterday.
+Today's high is 80°, which is 15° **warmer** than yesterday.
 Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 76°
+- 78°
-- Breezy
+- Breezy and Mostly Clear
-- 56% humidity
+- 52% humidity
 - 20 mph wind
-- 5% cloud cover
+- 17% cloud cover
-- 40 AQI 🟩
+- 42 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.7 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>